BlueCross BlueShield of Tennessee Medical Policy Manual

 ADDITIONAL INFORMATION

-Traction devices are classified as Class I devices by the U.S. Food and Drug Administration (FDA).
+Non powered traction devices are classified as Class I devices by the U.S. Food and Drug Administration (FDA).
 510(k) clearance is not required, although registration with FDA is required.
-The FDA has described orthopedic devices as follows: “A non-powered orthopedic traction apparatus is a device that consists of a rigid frame with non-powered traction accessories, such as cords, pulleys, or weights, and that is intended to apply a therapeutic pulling force to the skeletal system.”
+The Code of Federal Regulations describes non powered orthopedic devices as: “A non-powered orthopedic traction apparatus is a device that consists of a rigid frame with non-powered traction accessories, such as cords, pulleys, or weights, and that is intended to apply a therapeutic pulling force to the skeletal system.”

-The lack of randomized controlled studies and the poor quality of published articles provide little evidence of the efficacy for the use of ambulatory cervical traction, inflatable cervical traction collars, or pneumatic cervical traction devices.
+Randomized controlled studies continue to be deficient, and the poor quality of published articles also provides little evidence of the efficacy for the use of ambulatory cervical traction, inflatable cervical traction collars, or pneumatic cervical traction devices.
 In addition, there is a lack of documentation in published articles for specific duration and frequency of these devices that would aid in net health outcomes.

 SOURCES